tihdim/send2kindle/README.md

 Bot for sending (converted) files to Amazon Kindle.
 Active Bot Instance in Telegram: https://t.me/SendToMyAmazonKindleBot

-Bot uses fb2c and kindlegen to convert FB2 files to EPUB Download them from https://github.com/rupor-github/fb2converter/releases and paste them into the bot directory before launching
+Bot uses fb2c and kindlegen to convert FB2 files to EPUB.
+Download them from https://github.com/rupor-github/fb2converter/releases and paste them into the bot directory before launching

 With this bot, users can perform the following operations: